Franky1/Streamlit-Selenium/README.md

   2. chromium/chromedriver
   3. firefox/geckodriver
 - Unfortunately in the default Debian Buster apt package repositories, not all of these packages are available.
 If we want an installation from the default repositories, only `chromium/chromedriver` is left.
 - To make this repository cross-platform, the Windows 10 chromedriver is stored here in the root folder as well.
-Be aware, that the version of this chromedriver must match the version of your installed Chrome browser.
+Be aware, that the version of this chromedriver `ChromeDriver 89.0.4389.23` must match the version of your installed Chrome browser.
 The chromedriver may be outdated.
 - The chromedriver has a lot of options, that can be set.
 It may be necessary to tweak these options on different platforms to make headless operation work smoothly.

 ---